Welcome to my website.

 Broadly speaking, I am interested in how elite behaviour and the mass media together shape public attitudes.
-My particular focus is on areas of scientific and economic consensus.
+My particular focus is on mass polarization and in understanding attitudes towards areas of scientific and economic consensus, like climate change and vaccination.

 My dissertation examines the coverage of expert consensus in the media, and explores the conditions under which experts can be persuasive to average citizens.
 It also seeks to establish a link between party elite behaviour communicated through the mass media and the polarization of American public opinion on climate science (with Dominik Stecula).
 You can find my completed dissertation here.
 Components of this project are featured in BJPolS, POQ, and Political Communication.